 Although Jack doesn't necessarily look like he's mentally suffering, that doesn't mean its less of a possibility, with the suicides of many celebrities in recent years proving that the face we put on for others is not necessarily reflective of how someone might be feeling inside.

 Do you think Jack died after committing suicide?

 It's somehow connected to Kate

 Because we know that Jack died when the Big Three were around 15-years-old, one popular theory is that she needed Jack to pick her up from somewhere, and that he died before he got to her.
-Another theory is that Jack died whilst saving Kate from something, sacrificing himself in the process.
+Another theory is that Jack died whilst saving Kate from something, perhaps illness or an accident, sacrificing himself in the process.

 Then again, there's also just the fact that Jack and Kate were extremely close (I mean, she is the one who has most of his ashes) and it's simply still far too emotional for her to talk about how her hero, Big Daddy, died.